May a Christian be a patriot? May a Christian in the United States be a patriot? He may, he should, and in many cases, he must.

 The Anabaptists of later times, however, followed the separatist path.
 The churches of the magisterial Reformation deviate from it, on the other hand.
 They hold that civil government is a ministry that God established and that under certain conditions Christians may — even must — support it.

-The passionate and tearful flag-waving today in tandem with the revival of patriotic songs about the good ole US of A (most verses are conspicuously left unsung) is unsettling to many devout Christians, and ridiculed by the Far Left and many anarcho-capitalists, a curious co-belligerency indeed.
+The passionate and tearful flag-waving today in tandem with the revival of patriotic songs about the good ole US of A (most verses are conspicuously left unsung) is unsettling to many devout Christians, and ridiculed by the Far Left and many libertarians, a curious co-belligerency indeed.

 The Biblical Record